Australasian Fungi Conservation Group

 A Conservation Subcommittee of AMS was active in the early years of the Society, but has not met for some years.
 The ‘Australasian Fungi Conservation Group’ of AMS was re-activated after discussion between AMS Council members and participants in the Workshop on Threat Status Assessment, held at the AMS Scientific meeting in May 2016 in Queenstown, New Zealand.
 The Group was approved at the August AMS Council meeting, with the same status and reporting arrangements as other subcommittees of the AMS.
 Tom May and Peter Buchanan have agreed to act as co-conveners.

-There are a number of other formal and informal groups active in conservation in the region, including: the Fungimap Conservation & Biodiversity Subcommittee, and the Oceania Group of the Global Fungal Red List Initiative.
+There are a number of other formal and informal groups active in conservation in the region, including the Oceania Group of the Global Fungal Red List Initiative.
 In relation to the International Society for Fungal Conservation, several persons active within AMS have formal roles: Peter Buchanan is the Membership Secretary and Sapphire McMullan-Fisher is the Australasian Regional Delegate on the ISFC Council (representing the Organization Member Fungimap).
-There are also AMS members who are involved with the IUCN Mushroom, Bracket and Puffball Specialist Group.
+There are also AMS members who are involved with the IUCN Fungal Conservation Committee and the IUCN Mushroom, Bracket and Puffball Specialist Group.
 Regional fungal studies groups are increasingly involved in fungal conservation.

 Roles of the Australasian Fungi Conservation Group include: